rirurin/UnrealEssentials/UnrealEssentials.Interfaces/README.md

 # Unreal Essentials API
 Using the Unreal Essentials API you can change what files are loaded from your mod using C# code.
 The main use case for this is adding configuration to mods.

+Additionally, you can manage memory using some of Unreal Engine's native functions.
+This may be useful for some code mods as Unreal Engine often doesn't play nice with memory allocated through other methods.

 ## Setting Up
 Firstly you will need a Reloaded code mod.
 If you've not set one up before you can follow Reloaded's [documentation](https://reloaded-project.github.io/Reloaded-II/DevelopmentEnvironmentSetup/) to do so.